carlosj-rr/CastNet/README.md

 networkx 2.8.4

-Once all dependencies are installed, a ```git clone [URL]``` should get the three main files: 1.
-CastNet.py, 2.
-CastNet_out_funcs.py, 3.
-CastNet_parameters.py.
+Once all dependencies are installed, a ```git clone [URL]``` should get the three main files:
+* CastNet.py,
+* CastNet_out_funcs.py,
+* CastNet_parameters.py.

 Use a standard text editor to modify the parameters on the ```CastNet_parameters.py``` file to suit your needs.
-Also, notice that the function that runs: main_experiment() is tailor-made for the topology associated with the experimental run in the paper presenting the algorithm.
+Also, notice on the main file ```CastNet.py```, the function main_experiment() is tailor-made for the topology used in the experimental runs in the paper presenting the algorithm.
 Those three files and the information contained therein are the only input CastNet needs to run.
+The parameter values on ```CastNet_parameters.py``` are also the ones used for the paper, specifically for the run with stringent selection.

 Running: